wonarii/CART210-glossary/glossary.md

 As this topic related to Natural Language Processing (NPL) remains a very active area for research and development, many might acknowledge that a one-size-fits-all approach for definiting this field might not fit all.
 Altought, a commont central purpose and understanding knowledge remains including the goal of achieving human-like language processing for a various of tasks and application.[^Liddy02NPL]

 [^Chowdhary01NPL]: Chowdhary, K.R.
-2020. *Fundamentals of Artificial Intelligence*.
-India: Springer Nature: 603-649. doi:10.1007/978-81-322-3972-7.
+2020.
+"Fundamentals of Artificial Intelligence".
+India: Springer Nature: 603-649.

 [^Liddy02NPL]: Liddy, E.D.
-2001. *Natural Language Processing*.
-In Encyclopedia of Library and Information Science, 2nd Ed.
-NY.
-Marcel Decker, Inc.
+2001.
+"Natural Language Processing*.
+In Encyclopedia of Library and Information Science".
+Marcel Decker, Inc. NY.
+2nd Ed.

 ## Network Security